fbpx

 • long-term payment plan lasting more than 120 or 180 days (after extension – paid via monthly installments).

-If you have not previously been in debt with the IRS, and have never defaulted on an IRS payment plan, then you can seek to get your penalties written off as a first-time courtesy.
-This way, your debt is reduced to what it was originally on the IRS Notice CP14.
+If you have not previously been in debt with the IRS, and have never defaulted on an installment agreement or IRS payment plan, then you can seek to get your penalties written off as a first-time courtesy.
+This way, the remaining balance of your debt is reduced to what it was originally on the IRS Notice CP14.

 If you are also late with your tax returns or have missed several tax returns, the IRS will inform you that you must file these as soon as possible before being allowed to enter into a payment plan.